Gold Coast Electricians For Switchboard Installation & Maintenance

 A Switchboard mounted electrical safety Switch will protect your whole home.
 A Power Outlet electrical safety switch provides protection to a limited area in your home, usually a single circuit.
 These must be installed by a qualified electrician

-FAQ On Electrical Safety Switches
+FAQs On Electrical Safety Switches

-This video on electrical safety switches explains:
+This video on electrical safety switches explains the importance of safety switches.

 All new homes built or extended after 1992 but before 2000